Shaladur/Workshop_VueJs-1/README.md

 <br>
 <h2>Step 2 : NavBar</h2>

 I hope you have fun create this button (and maybe that router-link) but let's create something better like a NavBar and add the button you create on the previous step.
 (You guess it, more page to do but be free to make has many you want !!!)
 I think that would be better to watch, don't you think so ?
 Well, it's not like you have something else to do so have fun and be creative.

 <br>
 <h2>Step 3 : Share variable</h2>
 Now, we going to see how we can share information with variable.
-But first, we going to download more lib (that should be the last one, maybe...)
+But first, in order to create share variable (or if you prefer the term global variable) we going to download more lib (that should be the last one, maybe...).

 ```
 npm vuex
 ```

+With this, you should be able to create share variable.
+Also, here another link in order to understand what we want to do : https://vuex.vuejs.org/guide/state.html

 <br>
 <h2>Step 4 : Cards</h2>